Grounds for contesting a will

 What you can do next and how LawConnect can help

-1. Gather evidence and documentation that supports your concerns such as medical records, correspondence and witness details
+1. People often gather evidence and documentation relating to their concerns, such as medical records, correspondence and witness details.

-2. Review the will carefully and identify specific reasons why you believe it may be invalid
+2. People often review the will and identify specific reasons they believe it may be invalid.

-3. Consider whether you have legal standing to bring a challenge
+3. People often consider whether they have legal standing to bring a challenge.

-5. Research the legal grounds for challenging a will in your state or territory
+5. People often look into the legal grounds for challenging a will in their state or territory.

-6. Speak with a family lawyer to understand your options and the likely outcomes
+6. People often speak with a family lawyer to understand their options and possible outcomes.

-7. Explore whether alternative dispute resolution, such as mediation, might help resolve the matter without court proceedings
+7. People sometimes look into whether alternative dispute resolution, such as mediation, might help resolve the matter without court proceedings.

 How LawConnect can help

-Contesting a will involves complex legal questions, and it's natural to want clarity about whether you have a valid case and what options are available to you.
+Contesting a will involves complex legal questions, and many people seek clarity about whether a valid case may exist and what options may be available.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand the general legal landscape around contesting wills and the various grounds that may be relevant.

 Our AI tool can help you explore questions about invalid will grounds, undue influence, and lack of capacity, giving you a foundation to understand the topic better.
-However, it's important to recognise that every will dispute is unique and depends on your specific circumstances.
+Every will dispute is unique and depends on the specific circumstances involved.

 Only a licensed lawyer can provide legal advice tailored to your situation.
-If you decide to move forward with exploring your options, we can connect you with experienced family and estate lawyers who can review your evidence, assess the strength of your case, and guide you through the process.
-They can advise you on whether to pursue a challenge, what it might cost, and what outcomes may be realistic.
+LawConnect can connect people with experienced family and estate lawyers who generally provide assistance with matters of this kind.
+Lawyers generally provide guidance on whether a challenge might be pursued, what it might cost, and what outcomes may be realistic.

 Not sure what to ask?